zitadel/zitadel/docs/docs/guides/integrate/zitadel-apis/access-zitadel-apis.md

 The Auth API can be used for all operations on the requesting user, meaning the user id in the sub claim of the used token.
 Using this API doesn't require a service user to be authenticated.
-Instead you call the Auth API with the token of the user.
+Instead, you call the Auth API with the token of the user.

 [Reference documentation for authentication API](/docs/apis/introduction#authentication)